CoretechR/OMOTE/README.md

 # Branch "OOmote-C++-for-Omote"
 This is an alternative branch containing code for the OMOTE.
 This branch
-* is consequently using C++ classes
+* Using C++ classes to accomplish sharable UI for easy extension
-* provides a simulator for running the lvgl code on Linux and Windows, using Visual Studio Code
+* Providing a simulator for running the lvgl code on Linux and Windows, using Visual Studio Code
-* is using a HAL abstraction layer for having the simulator running
+* Using PlatformIo libraries to allow for unit test to be written for both simulator and hardware targets
+* Using dependency injection of a HAL interface to accomplish shared UI Code between Sim and Esp32 target
+* Check the Software section for more info on the architecture

 In terms of features it is currently behind the main branch:
-* no memory optimization
 * no scenes
 * simplified key handling (e.g. no long press)
 * is using different lvgl guis compared to main

-Feel free to try and use this branch if you like to work wth clean, object oriented code.
+# Whats next?
+My(Matthew Colvin) primary goal with this branch is to being support for Homeassist based UI population.

+You can track the progress of what I am doing by checking out [issues](https://github.com/MatthewColvin/OMOTE/issues).

+I have support for websocket connection to a home assist server but the actual usage of this connection is minimal.

 # OMOTE - Open Universal Remote